Newtown, Chester: Present day

 The two large estates, run by Chester & District Housing Trust, referred to as 'The Saints' Area' and 'Francis Street Flats', are a mixture of sheltered accommodation and normal family occupancy.
 The 'saints' area has three large 1960s-built tower blocks (St Annes, St Oswalds and St Georges), along with many low-rise houses and maisonettes.
 On the opposite side of Hoole Way there are a further three tower blocks, namely, Heygarth Heights, Thackery Towers and Rowlands Heights, all built in the 1970s.
 These properties were built on an area which used to contain the old 'back-to-back' terraced houses; housing workers from the two railway stations, the Royal Mail depot and the old Chester Cattle Market.

 Hoole Way virtually dissects the 'old' Newtown in half, and runs almost exactly along the route of what was Back Brook Street.
 There are still some surviving buildings which used to form part of the bottom end of the street (the top end being the Cattle Market end) - notably, number 24 Back Brook Street.
 In addition, the backs of the old vegetable and butchers shops can still be seen.

-Brook Street is a local shopping area with a Post Office, shops, pubs and restaurants.
+Brook Street is a local shopping area with shops, pubs and restaurants.
 The street used to be the main route into Chester from the north, leading to the railway station and Francis Street, another area of Newtown.
 Francis Street has three further 1970's-built high-rise tower blocks and more Chester & District Housing Trust social housing along with private housing.
 The Newtown area also contains a small 'arts' cinema.